strboul/supreme/README.md

 [![Coverage
 status](https://codecov.io/gh/strboul/supreme/branch/master/graph/badge.svg)](https://codecov.io/github/strboul/supreme?branch=master)

-*supreme* helps you structure Shiny applications developed with modules
+*supreme* is a modeling tool helping you better structure Shiny applications developed with modules

 Therefore, you are able to:

-  - **Visualize** relationship of modules in any existing application
+1.  **Visualize** relationship of modules in *existing applications*

-  - **Design** new applications from scratch
+2.  **Design** *new applications* from scratch

 ## Usage

-First of all, the application has to be read as a model object by *supreme*.
+The Shiny application has to first be read as a model object by *supreme*.

 For your existing application, you may read it from a file by using